-- Family foundations use a family endowmentfor funding.
+- Governance: Family foundations use a family endowment for funding.
 The family members typically govern the foundations.

-- Independent foundations function autonomously of the benefactor, the benefactor’s family or a corporation.
+- Autonomous Operations: Independent foundations function autonomously of the benefactor, the benefactor’s family or a corporation.
 Their funds may come from a family or group of individuals.

-- Corporate foundations receives support from the corporations that create them.
+- Support: Corporate foundations receive support from the corporations that create them.
 These foundations often make grants in fields related to the corporation’s business activities but the foundation is a separate legal entity.